liveforeverx/dlex/README.md

 ## Credits

-Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but as I saw too many parts for changes or parts, which I would like to have complettly different, so that it was easier to start from scratch with goals: small codebase, small natural abstraction, efficient, less opionated, less dependencies.
+Inspired by [exdgraph](https://github.com/ospaarmann/exdgraph), but as I saw too many parts for changes or parts, which I would like to have completely different, so that it was easier to start from scratch with these goals: small codebase, small natural abstraction, efficient, less opionated, less dependencies.

-So you can choose freely, which pool implementation to use (poolboy or db_connection intern pool implementation), which json adapter to use.
-Less dependencies.
+So you can choose freely which pool implementation to use (poolboy or db_connection intern pool implementation) or which JSON adapter to use.
+Fewer dependencies.

-It seems for me more natural to have API names more or less matching to actual query names.
+It seems for me more natural to have API names more or less matching actual query names.

-For example `Dlex.mutate()` instead of `ExDgraph.set_map` for json-based mutations.
-Actually `Dlex.mutate` infers type (json or nquads) from passed data to a function.
+For example `Dlex.mutate()` instead of `ExDgraph.set_map` for JSON-based mutations.
+Actually, `Dlex.mutate` infers the type (JSON or nquads) from data passed to a function.

 ## License